 Reading the full five parts of the founding US document, written mostly by Jefferson, takes a bit of commitment and seriousness, but listening to it read by radio professionals is an enjoyable 9-minutes.

-Every year, National Public Radio airs the annual reading of the Declaration, recorded by twenty-nine of the network’s on-air personalities and reporters.
+2018 will be its 30th year in a row that National Public Radio has aired its annual reading of the Declaration, recorded by twenty-nine of the network’s on-air personalities and reporters.
 The mood is reverent, with the soft playing of patriot fifes in the background, as Cokie Roberts, Nina Totenberg and their colleagues read aloud.

 From the start to the conclusion, the magnificent annual broadcast is nine minutes worth dedicating every year.

 “When, in the course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another…”